Fall 2022 Sustainability Semester Round-up (UofL Dining News, Dec. 2022)

 - offers Seeds and Starts Saleveggies, fruits, flowers, and more to help you get your garden growing!

-- Barr Farms is taking subscriptions for their Community Supported Agriculture (CSA) local food delivery service with pickups available at both Belknap campus (SAC Health Promotion Office) and Health Sciences Center.
+- Barr Farms is taking subscriptions for their Community Supported Agriculture (CSA) local food delivery service.
 Follow the link to learn how you can enjoy a weekly (or biweekly) delivery of fresh, local, sustainably-grown produce from May through October!
 They also offer a meat CSA option.

-The Belknap Farmers Market also continues to organize the popular annual UofL Farmers' Market Holiday Bazaar in the Red Barn each year in late November.
-This one-day Holiday Bazaar features 17 different local artisans, farmers, and food producers coming together in one location for holiday shopping, local style!
-You'll find unique holiday gifts such as jams, salsas, relish, honey, baked goods, wreaths & holiday decorations, soaps & balms, crafts, jewelry, stoneware, pottery, UofL apparel and accessories, and more!
+UofL Dining also continues to organize the popular annualeach year in late November.
+This one-day Holiday Bazaar features over a dozen different local artisans, crafters, makers, farmers, and food producers coming together in one location for holiday shopping, local style!
+You'll find unique holiday gifts such as canned & baked goods, holiday decorations & gifts, soaps & balms, crafts, jewelry, stoneware, pottery, UofL apparel and accessories, and more!
 There are door prizes and lunch available for purchase.

 Other Local Farmers Markets

 There are dozens of other farmers' markets all around town just about any day of the week, some year-round, others seasonal...as well as Fresh Stops bringing the CSA model to people on a budget and those in under-served neighborhoods.
 Find local food near you:

 - Louisville Farmers Markets Association's Local Food Resource Guide